Chito Narvasa: Notable changes and events

 Narvasa's first order of business as commissioner was to look into league's officiating, which has been a source of controversy in the past years.
 Hours before the 2015 draft, he issued an order to teams disallowing trading of players and draft picks during draft day, but would be done in the next few days after the draft.
 Before the start of the 2015–16 PBA season, he introduced some changes in officiating, particularly on deliberate fouls, as well as adapting the referee substitution rule and FIBA's rule of 14-second shot clock reset after offensive boards.

-During his tenure, the PBA broke its game attendance records for a finals game.
-Games five, six and seven of the 2017 Governors' Cup Finals between Barangay Ginebra San Miguel and the Meralco Bolts were all held at the Philippine Arena.
-On October 22, 2017, Game 5 set the all-time PBA finals attendance record of 36,445, breaking the previous record of 23,436 fans during Game 3 of the 2013 Commissioner's Cup between Alaska and Barangay Ginebra.
-The Game 5 record was later broken three days later on October 25 as 53,642 fans watched Game 6 of the Governors' Cup Finals.
+During his tenure, the PBA broke its game attendance records for a finals game. games five, six and seven of the 2017 Governors' Cup finals between Barangay Ginebra San Miguel and the Meralco Bolts were all held at the Philippine Arena.
+On October 22, 2017, game 5 set the all-time PBA finals attendance record of 36,445, breaking the previous record of 23,436 fans during game 3 of the 2013 Commissioner's Cup between Alaska and Barangay Ginebra.
+The game 5 record was later broken three days later on October 25 as 53,642 fans watched game 6 of the Governors' Cup ginals.
 The record also broke the all-time PBA attendance record of 52,612, set during the opening of the 2014–15 season on October 19, 2014.
-The record was surpassed on October 27, 2017, during Game 7 of the Governors' Cup finals as 54,086 fans watched the series-clinching game between Barangay Ginebra and Meralco.
+The record was surpassed on October 27, 2017, during game 7 of the Governors' Cup finals as 54,086 fans watched the series-clinching game between Barangay Ginebra and Meralco.